cih-y2k/go-bbox/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/umpc/go-bbox)](https://goreportcard.com/report/github.com/umpc/go-bbox)
 [![GoDoc](https://godoc.org/github.com/umpc/go-bbox?status.svg)](https://godoc.org/github.com/umpc/go-bbox)

-This package is an implementation of the geospatial algorithms located [here](https://web.archive.org/web/20180508002202/http://janmatuschek.de/LatitudeLongitudeBoundingCoordinates#UsingIndex).
+This package is an implementation of a geospatial bounding box algorithm located [here](https://web.archive.org/web/20180508002202/http://janmatuschek.de/LatitudeLongitudeBoundingCoordinates#UsingIndex).

-This port uses Earth's equatorial radius, 6,378,137 meters, for compatibility with online mapping services such as Google Maps, Bing Maps, and Mapbox.

-The 180th meridian is handled by the caller searching within two bounding boxes.

 ```sh
 go get -u github.com/umpc/go-bbox
 ```

+* Earth's equatorial radius of 6,378,137 meters is used for compatibility with online mapping services such as Google Maps, Bing Maps, and Mapbox.
+* Bounds that cross the antimeridian are represented using two bounding boxes.
+* Bounds that cross the poles are represented using a bounding box that has:
+  * a min longitude of -180 degrees
+  * a max longitude of 180 degrees

 ## Example usage